Children have the right to protection from violence, abuse and neglect, and from being hurt or mistreated, physically or mentally.

 UNICEF Australia currently supports the following child protection programs:

-- Protect children from violence, abuse, exploitation, and unnecessary family separation in Cambodia (with contributions from the Australian Government)
+- Protect children from violence, abuse, exploitation, and unnecessary family separation in Cambodia (supported by the Australian Government)

-- Strengthening community based child-protection services for vulnerable children in Lao PDR (with contributions from the Australian Government)
+- Strengthening community based child-protection services for vulnerable children in Lao PDR (supported by the Australian Government)

-- An integrated child protection system for the prevention and response to violence against children in Myanmar (with contributions from the Australian Government)
+- An integrated child protection system for the prevention and response to violence against children in Myanmar (supported by the Australian Government)

 - Supporting accelerated implementation of the Child Protection Act and National Child Protection Policy in Papua New Guinea